benhowell/benhowell.github.com/_posts/2014-07-11-asleep-at-the-wheel.md

 <br/>

 #### Is that it?
 When I started writing this article I didn't realise I'd be suggesting so much stuff to learn!
 Anyway, you have the rest of your career to learn and each problem you tackle and your natural interest will guide you on what to learn next.
-The point being, focusing on theory, design principles and patterns, programming fundamentals and implementing them in real systems will teach you much more than learning every new language, library or framework that comes along.
+Focusing on theory, design principles, patterns and programming fundamentals, and implementing them in real systems will teach you much more than learning every new language, library or framework that comes along.
 Read blogs, articles, code and books (and don't restrict this reading to programming!), [review your previous work]({% post_url 2014-06-25-code-incomplete %}) and always be building things.

 Early in your career you'll most likely tend to spend as much time as possible coding, however, as you mature you need to spend less time coding and more time reading and thinking.
 Programmers need to take some time out of their coding each day for reading and thinking.
 You're a knowledge worker, your value is your powers of deduction, logic and abstraction, your value is your ability to build complex (no more than needed!) systems from abstract concepts using nothing but your mind.
 You _will_ write better code in a shorter period of time by spending less time coding and more time reading and thinking.